janell-anderson/lightsout-reaction-game/project-worksheet.md

 - 1 player
 - Enter your name (Still deciding)
 - Press enter button to leave landing page to go to main page
-- Press Play to initialize game
+- Press Play to initialize game - COMPLETED
 - Lights will turn on one after the other using CSS keyframes and animations
-    - Light will turn off using CSS keyframes, animations and delay.
+    - Light will turn off using CSS keyframes, animations and delay. - COMPLETED
     - Delays will be using a random method.
 - Using mouse click events the user will stop a timer that will be counting up by milliseconds
-- Result will be stored in an empty array and user will be able to play again
+- Result will be stored in an empty array and user will be able to play again - INCOMPLETE
 - Once player has tried 4 or 5 times the array will add and divide to find the average speed
-- User click on the restart button to start fresh a new set of time scores.
+- User click on the restart button to start fresh a new set of time scores. - INCOMPLETE

 ## POST MVP